 Determining the Best Handgun for Women

-- What is the purpose of the firearm?
+What is the purpose of the firearm?

-- How much firearms training/experience does she have?
+How much firearms training/experience does she have?

-- How much time is she planning to dedicate to training and practice?
+How much time is she planning to dedicate to training and practice?

-For example: Does she realize that, like driving a car, simply buying something doesn’t make one proficient at using it?
+Does she realize that, like driving a car, simply buying something doesn’t make one proficient at using it?

-- In what kind of space will she be shooting?
+In what kind of space will she be shooting?

-For example: If she’s using it for home defense, is she living in an apartment with shared walls?
+If she’s using it for home defense, is she living in an apartment with shared walls?
 Are there children, pets or other adults in the vicinity to consider when firing a gun?

-- Does she have any disabilities that might affect her ability to handle and shoot a firearm?
+Does she have any disabilities that might affect her ability to handle and shoot a firearm?

 I was also told that “revolvers don’t jam like a semi-autos.”
 That, too, is a scary fallacy.

-The bullet unexpectedly shot out of the .44, and hit the ceiling.
+The bullet unexpectedly shot out of the .44 and hit the ceiling.
 I was lucky I wasn’t staring down the barrel!
 (These were my early days of shooting, mind you.
 But it could happen to anyone.)

-Frankly, a friend of mine who has decades of experience working in an indoor shooting range claims that the average revolver will experience almost as many failures as the better semi-autos.
+A friend of mine who has decades of experience working in an indoor shooting range claims that the average revolver will experience almost as many failures as the better semi-autos.

-Here’s a hard, fast truth you should memorize…
+Here’s a hard, fast truth you should keep in mind…

 But it’s still true that revolvers make excellent defensive handguns for several other reasons.

-FACT: The bigger and heavier a handgun is, the more IT absorbs the recoil.
+FACT: The bigger and heavier a handgun is, the more it absorbs the recoil.
 Conversely, the smaller and lighter a handgun is, the more recoil the shooter feels.